I Ain't Got Time Anymore: The Glass Bottle version

 In July 1971, American band The Glass Bottle released a cover of the song as a single.
 It peaked at number 36 on the Billboard Hot 100.

+The Glass Bottle was originally formed as a ploy by advertising firm Benton & Bowles to promote glass bottles, as part of a publicity stunt in its clients' rivalry with aluminum and plastic container manufacturers.
+The original plan was for the group to record novelty songs with lyrics that invoked glass bottles, but producer and would-be songwriter Dickie Goodman abandoned that plan and positioned the group as a legitimate pop band recording conventional hit music, fulfilling the contract with Benton & Bowles by having them appear in pro-recycling public service announcements.

 "I Ain't Got Time Anymore" was originally released as the B-side to a cover of the Bobby Darin song "Things".
 However, it was quickly released as the A-side with a different B-side, "The First Time".